 If they said this needed thing in this way, Darian would mean…if you would only stop.
-If you would come back, prodigal parent.
+If you would only come back, prodigal parent.

 Acrylic, bought at the discount store they used to have, dull charcoal.

-She’d broken the window that was her own.
+She had broken the window that was her own.

 That too, and the fold-out cot to sleep on, had seemed like the mechanisms of adult retribution.
-Before the porch, with the eaves of the lower roof blocking your view, perplexity came clear.
+Before the porch, with the eaves of the lower roof blocking your view, the perplexity came clear.
 You could step backwards about the length of a body, and your feet would slide into the ditch.
 You could go back up the drive, onto the road, and if your throwing arm had been strong enough, arc a rock over the sumacs.

-In the ditch Darian spotted a soggy, torn foam ball, a dog’s plaything.
+In the ditch Darian had spotted a soggy, torn foam ball, a dog’s plaything.
 She ran.
 Her mother’s trailer was at the bottom of the hill.